TqcxTqc/Automation_Portfolio/README.md

 # Automated Testing Framework with Python, Docker, Playwright, and Allure Reporting

-This repository contains an automation framework built using Python, Playwright, and pytest to test web applications.
-It utilizes Docker to simplify the test environment setup and execution.
+This repository contains an automation framework built using Python, Playwright, pytest, and Allure to test web applications.
+It utilizes Docker to simplify the test environment setup and execution, and GitHub Actions to automate testing and report generation

 WEBSITE: https://magento.softwaretestingboard.com